sentry-demos/sentry_react_native/README.md

 ## Setup

 1. git clone git@github.com:sentry-demos/sentry_react_native.git
-2. Add your DSN and URL for back-end to src/dsn.tx
+2. Add your DSN and BACKEND_URL for back-end to src/config.ts
 3. `export SENTRY_AUTH_TOKEN=<token>`
 4. Setup a Android Virtual Device via AVD Manager.
 5. If you don't have cocopods or get an error about cocopods out of date, run `gem install cocopods`